mvolkmann/blog/src/meteor.md

      };
      ```

-   - Add the following in `client/App.svelte` after the `$: user =` line
+   - Determine if the logged in user has a verified email address by
-     to determine if the logged in user has a verified email address:
+     adding the following in `client/App.svelte` after the `$: user =` line:

      ```js
      $: emailVerified = $user && $user.emails[0].verified;